 Big Eyes (2014)

-Every once in a while, I’ll see a preview for the first time that I think I will have absolutely no interest in seeing.
-The movie looks either cheesy, too lame, too weird, etc. But then the film earns a solid rating on Rotten Tomatoes, and I’ll read what a couple of critics who liked the movie have said about it.
+Every once in a while, I’ll see a preview for the first time that I have absolutely no interest in.
+The movie looks cheesy, bland, weird, and so on.
+But then the film earns a solid rating on Rotten Tomatoes, and I’ll read what a couple of critics who liked the movie have said about it.
 And then I’ll watch the same trailer again and try to watch it with a different set of eyes.
 And between my first and second viewing, something convinced me to give the movie a chance.
 With Tim Burton’s (Beetlejuice, Edward Scissorhands) Big Eyes, my chief complaint was that the film would be a little too weird for me.
 However, after a couple of weeks, I convinced myself I would see that movie.
-I hoped that I could catch this one in the theater (generally speaking, I am far less distracted in a theater than I am at home.
-But then again, I’m Captain Obvious with this statement).
+I hoped to catch this one in the theater (generally speaking, I am far less distracted in a theater than at home, but then again, I’m Captain Obvious with this statement).
 However, Big Eyes grabbed my attention from the get-go and held it through the 1-hour 45-minute viewing.

 St. Vincent (2014)